 Before that, Lindsey worked as a portfolio manager for the Hancock Natural Resource Group and was a management consultant at Booz Allen.
 Currently she serves on the board at Novatus Energy and on the advisory board for the Yale Center for Business and the Environment.
 She also serves on the investment committee for the National Geographic Society.

-Prior to joining the firm in May 2005, Joe was President of NewCircle Communications, a strategic consulting and communications firm specialising in corporate social responsibility and public policy-oriented communications.
+Prior to joining the firm in May 2005, Joe was President of NewCircle Communications, a strategic consulting and communications firm specializing in corporate social responsibility and public policy communications.
 He served as Senior Advisor for Strategic Social Policy at Calvert Group from 2003-2005 and as Executive Vice President and General Counsel of Citizens Advisers from 1997-2000.
 He is a former member of the Board of Directors (2000-2006) of US SIF, the trade association representing asset managers and investors engaged in sustainable investing throughout the United States.
 Before entering the investment management industry, Joe worked in private law practice for 16 years.